Ka Yee C. Lee

 Fax: (773) 834-9199

 Ka Yee obtained her Sc.B. degree in Electrical Engineering from Brown University, her M.S. and Ph.D. degrees in Applied Physics from Harvard University, and did her postdoctoral training at Stanford and the University of California, Santa Barbara.
-She is author or co-author of over 100 scholarly publications.
+She is author or co-author of more than 100 scholarly publications.